DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Tikhonov regularization.md

 Another explanation why TIkhonov regularization works:

-> The function acts as a [[low pass filter]] in the forward direction where $X$ maps $\theta$  to $y$.
-Therefore, in solving the inverse-problem, the inverse mapping operates as a [[high pass filter]] that has the undesirable tendency of amplifying noise (eigenvalues / singular values are largest in the reverse mapping where they were smallest in the forward mapping)
+> The function acts as a [[Low Pass Filter]] in the forward direction where $X$ maps $\theta$  to $y$.
+Therefore, in solving the inverse-problem, the inverse mapping operates as a [[High Pass Filter]] that has the undesirable tendency of amplifying noise (eigenvalues / singular values are largest in the reverse mapping where they were smallest in the forward mapping)